-Sale of goods revenue is recognised at the point of sale, which is where the customer has taken delivery of the goods, the risks and rewards are transferred to the customer and there is a valid sales contract.
-Amounts disclosed as revenue are net of sales returns and trade discounts.
+Sale of goods or access services revenue is recognised at the point of sale, whereby the risks and rewards are transferred to the customer through either physical delivery or through electronic providing of access and there is a valid sales contract.
+Amounts disclosed as revenue are net of sales returns.
+We also have limited contractual relationships with certain of our customers and suppliers whereby we assume an agency relationship in the transactions.
+In such arrangements we recognise revenue the net fee associated with serving as agent.